 Each year the Friends of Sleepy Hollow Cemetery organize a breakfast featuring a guest speaker who lectures on the history Concord and Sleepy Hollow Cemetery.
 These breakfasts have featured historians, authors, researchers, preservationalists, and distiguished residents.

-In honor of the bicentennial of Thoreau’s birth, Laura Dassow Walls, a Thoreau scholar and author of the upcoming “Henry David Thoreau: A Life," will speak at The Friends of Sleepy Hollow’s eleventh Annual Breakfast Event to be held April 1, 2017 at 8:30 a.m. in the main dining room of Concord’s Colonial Inn.
-The cost is $25 per person, which includes a full breakfast.
-Seating for the event is limited, so reservations are required by March 25.
+In honor of the bicentennial of Thoreau’s birth, Laura Dassow Walls, a Thoreau scholar and author of the upcoming “Henry David Thoreau: A Life," spoke at The Friends of Sleepy Hollow’s eleventh Annual Breakfast Event on April 1, 2017.

 2016 - Pulitzer Prize-winning author John Matteson spoke about Louisa May Alcott’s life-changing experience as a nurse during the Civil War.
 He described how Alcott found her literary voice through this experience.